GatherPress/gatherpress/docs/developer/endpoints/README.md

 );
 ```

+> [!TIP]
+> Run this on the `registered_post_type_{post_type}` action, to ensure that custom endpoints are registered after their post type is initialized.
+GatherPress will trigger php WARNINGs if called too early or or with unsupported arguments.

 ### Use & retrieve endpoints

-To use the newly created endpoints, you can rely on WordPress core functions accordingly:
+To use the newly created endpoints, you can use `Endpoints::get_url()` and rely on WordPress core functions accordingly:

-- `trailingslashit( get_permalink() ) . 'office365-calendar'`
+- `Endpoints::get_url( 'office365-calendar' )`